MidlifeMechanicus/codewars/8-kyu-correct-the-mistakes-of-the-character-recognition-software/README.md

-# Correct the mistakes of the character regognition software
+# Correct the mistakes of the character recognition software

 ### DESCRIPTION: